Severson-Group/eMach-matlab/model_obj/crosssects/README.md

 Although eMach currently supports several cross-sections and can draw most common geometries, there can be occassional need to add new cross-sections.
 The following guidelines must be adhered to when adding a new cross-section

 - **Naming:** The name of the cross-section should be self descriptive and always begin with `CrossSect`.
 The name should start with upper case and move to camel case.
-Eg: `CrossSectOuterRotor`
+Eg: `CrossSectOuterRotor`.
 - **Function description:** A short one line description should be provided at the beginning of the function to describe the cross-section being implemented.
 - **Variable names:** Clear and self-descriptive variable names should be chosen for the input dimensions to the function.
 The variable names should not be too long.
 Use of underbar to denote subscripts is preferred.
 Eg: It is preferred to designate a variable that denotes the stator yoke thickness as `t_sy` rather than `t_syoke` or `t_statoryoke`.
 - **Drawings:** A vectorized (`.svg`) drawing of the geometry should be provided.
 This drawing should clearly indicate the location of the origin and coordinate axes.
-More details [here](./#drawings)
+More details are provided [here](./#drawings).

 ## Location and expected content